yiisoft/view/docs/basic-functionality.md

 $view = $view->withSourceLanguage('es');
 ```

-In order to use multi-language, it is necessary to create subdirectories at the level with the source files of the view.
+In order to use multiple languages it is necessary to create subdirectories at directory level matching template files
-For example, if there is a view `/path/to/views/blog/posts.php` and to translate it into Russian, you need a separate
+of the view.
+For example, if there is a view `/path/to/views/blog/posts.php` and we translate it into Russian, create
-view.
-Create a subdirectory `ru-RU` or `ru`.
+a subdirectory `ru-RU` or `ru`.
 In this subdirectory, create a file for the Russian language:
 `/path/to/views/blog/ru/posts.php`.

 To localize the file, use the `localize($file, $language, $sourceLanguage)` method: